WebOfTrustInfo/rwot3-sf/topics-and-advance-readings/JXD-Examples.md

 ACKNOWLEDGEMENTS
 ================

 Thank you to the JSON-LD spec editors and contributors for their impressive work on a simple JSON-based serialization of RDF graphs.
 Thank you to the OASIS XDI Technical Committee for leadership and valuable feedback on the JXD (formerly JSON-XD) format.
+Thank you to Evernym for supporting JXD development work.